Rural Women’s Day: ‘How we learned to dream again in Rwanda’

 Rural women from Bahoneza also participate in leadership discussions to encourage greater levels of participation within their communities.
 To date, nine members of the cooperative have taken on leading roles in society.
 They are not discriminated against anymore, they say.

-At a country level, around 40 rural women from cooperatives hold community leadership roles, such as heads of health and hygiene, security or youth committees.
+At a country level, around 40 rural women from cooperatives hold community leadership roles, as heads of health and hygiene, security or youth committees.

 “Before, we were just complete strangers among ourselves even though we belonged to the same community.
 We didn't talk with each other or work together.
 But now we dream together,” says Epifania, a co-head of Bahoneza who advocates changing gender roles.